+IF you choose to memorize from a longer poem, pick lines that make sense alone.
+Know what happens before your excerpt and what happens after.
 You will write the poems correctly from memory – spelling, punctuation, page set-up, et al. If the line is perfect, you get credit.
 If there is a mistake, you do not.
 You must choose poems from the poetry packet.
-If you choose a poem not on this AICE list, you will not get credit.
+If you do not choose Browning poems on this AICE list, you will not get credit.
 You have all summer to practice.

 Read the poetry.
 Choose two poems to memorize

-ASSIGNMENT 2 With the prose material, you will read the following.
-These are due the third calendar day of school.
+ASSIGNMENT 2 Choose two short stories and the novel to read.
+With the prose material, you will read the following.
+The assignments are due the third calendar day of school.
 Even if you have a myriad of schedule changes and don’t make it to class the first two days, they are still due.
 You can deliver them to me in 3/201 or the other teacher if you have her class.
 We are doing the same assignments.

 Short Stories by various authors

 Read all of the stories.
-For four of these stories, you will make a graphic novel of two-five pages at four panels per page.
+For two of these stories, you will make a graphic novel of two-five pages at four panels per page.
 (Essentially, a comic book version of the story).